 Outcomes The primary endpoint was all-cause mortality within 30 days of the initial date of acute COVID-19 infection.
 The secondary outcomes focused on the development of severe illness, defined as death, hospital admission, intensive care unit (ICU) admission, mechanical ventilation, or a combination of these.
 We analyzed illness severity as both a dichotomous variable (none versus one of any of death, hospitalization, ICU, or ventilation) and a multinomial variable (0: none; 1: hospitalization only; 2: hospitalization + ICU/ventilation without death; 3: death).

 Potential risk factors The potential risk factors included age, gender, race, ethnicity, number of comorbidities, and recent surgery.
-For individuals with cancer diagnosis (4 weeks before their COVID-19 diagnosis), we also considered cancer type, recent chemotherapy, recent radiation therapy, age at cancer, and years of survival as potential risk factors.
+For individuals with cancer diagnosis, we also considered cancer type, recent chemotherapy, recent radiation therapy, age at cancer, and years of survival as potential risk factors.
 Recent surgery, recent chemotherapy, and recent radiation therapy were defined as within 4 weeks before the COVID-19 diagnosis.

 Comorbidities were defined according to CDC’s classification18,19 [CITE] on established or possible risk factors for severe COVID-19.
 Specifically, established risk factors included cancer, chronic kidney disease, chronic obstructive pulmonary disease, Down syndrome, immunocompromised state from a solid organ transplant, obesity, pregnancy, serious cardiovascular disease, heart failure, coronary artery disease, cardiomyopathies, sickle cell disease, smoking, and type 2 diabetes mellitus.
 Since cancer was the primary focus of this study, we defined the number of comorbidities as the total number of conditions mentioned earlier other than cancer.
 For possible comorbidities, the list included asthma, cerebrovascular disease, cystic fibrosis, hypertension or high blood pressure, other immunodeficiencies, liver disease, dementia, overweight, pulmonary fibrosis, thalassemia, and type 1 diabetes mellitus.
 Statistical Analysis Descriptive statistics are provided to show the baseline demographic information of the individuals included in our analysis and their outcome variables.
 Cox regression model is used to examine the association between the study variables and death for cancer and non-cancer individuals, respectively.
 For composite endpoint, logistic regression model and multinomial regression model are used.
 We further match cancer and non-cancer individuals on age, gender, race and ethnicity, number of established and possible comorbidities, and then use matched data to report the outcomes and study the effect of the cancer diagnosis on mortality and severe illness.
 Kaplan-Meier estimates are provided for death from cancer and non-cancer subgroups before and after matching.
+A p value less than 0.05 is considered as statistically significant.
 All our data analysis uses SAS software version 9.4.
 RESULTS

 Out of 3,832,315 individuals in the Optum® COVID-19 HER data set, 598,817 were diagnosed with COVID-19 and reported one or more COVID-19 related outcomes.
 After excluding individuals under 18 (n=50,322) and those with cancer after COVID-10 diagnosis (n=2,077) among adults, we ended with 546,418 individuals.
 These individuals were further grouped into two: those with cancer diagnosis (31,880) and those without (514,538; see Figure 1).